 The cross has become the most universal symbol of Christianity, but it was, of course, what the Romans used to execute criminals, in great shame.
 Jesus died on the cross providing us the greatest, most undeserved, most unexpected gift.
 The incredible creator of the universe came down as a little babe, fully human, experienced our life but without sin, and then became the permanent sacrifice for all sins.
 The altar, where we no longer offer a sacrifice, is a symbol of the once-for-all and final sacrifice for all sins offered by Jesus Christ on the cross.
 This is why cross and altar are so closely connected.
 This is the heart of our faith.
 This is the central point.

 The altar stands as a symbol of God’s presence with us, His people.
 It is because of Christ’s sacrifice that we have access to the Father.
 Because we have been redeemed by the blood of Christ, we can offer our prayers, praise, and thanksgiving to God the Father.
 The altar is now a symbol of both our past and current, active, relationship with God.
-We receive the sacramental gift of Communion from the altar, and we respond with thanksgiving and praise as we worship.
+We receive the Lord's Supper from the altar, and we respond with thanksgiving and praise as we worship.

 Where the Pastor Stands